 Birding for Beginners – Katie Andersen

-Ever feel overwhelmed aby bird identification?
+Ever feel overwhelmed by bird identification?
 This workshop will focus on the fundamentals to help you become a better birder.
 From the basics of choosing and using binoculars and field guides, to useful tips and tricks for observing and identifying birds, you will learn how to improve your birding skills.

-Creating Stopover Habitats – Susan A. Smith
+Spring Migration and Bird ID – Susan A. Smith

 What to Bring:

 *You are advised to bring boots to the festival since we may have very wet and muddy trails.

 Be sure to bring comfortable shoes or boots for walking and any birding gear you desire.
 The average high temperature in Erie in May is 56 and temperatures at Presque Isle are often lower than on the mainland.
 Be prepared for cold & rainy weather.
 Presque Isle is home to deer ticks so you may want to bring insect repellent and plan to tuck your pants into your socks when using the trails on the park.